karilint/mammalbase/documentation/common/instructions.md

 should be rebuild.

-## Running the environment
+## Running the app

 If everything went well so far you can start containers.
-Please note that in first time this will take quite much time as all migrations needs to be done to the database.
+Please note that in the first time this will take quite much time as all migrations needs to be pushed to the database.

 ### Start containers up:
 ```